UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team17-plot2code.md

 ---
 layout: post
 comments: true
-title: Post Template
+title: Visualization plot to code
-author: UCLAdeepvision
+author: Ankur Kumar, Pranay Shirodkar
 date: 2022-04-10
 ---

 > In this work, we will explore code generation task when conditioned on visualization plot as input image.
-Motivated by the OpenAI's Codex, this project will allow us to understand the challenges in program synthesis.
+Motivated by OpenAI's Codex, this project will allow us to understand the challenges in program synthesis.
 This work can be useful to reduce the complexity involved in working with visualization tools such as Matplotlib.

 <!--more-->
 {: class="table-of-content"}